davidsims9t/deep-learning/README.md

 ϕ(x) = (1 - e ^ -2x) / (1 - e ^ -2x)
 ```

+## How do Neural Networks Work

+y = actual value
+ŷ = output value (predicted value)

+Perceptron = simple neural network

+C = Σ.5(ŷ - y) ^ 2

+Determines what the error is between the predicted value and the actual value.

+One epoch is when you go through an entire data set.

 ## Books

 Efficient BackProp - Normalization